Child care and preschools are important services in our community. If you would like to provide such services, here's how to get started.

 Large Family Child Care Homes

-- A 'modified' conditional use permit from the Planning Department.
+- Note: the following requirement will not apply after 1/1/2020 due to AB234(Skinner) legislation: A 'modified' conditional use permit from the Planning Department.
 Conditions of the permit address neighborhood impacts such as parking and noise.
 Article 39.3 of the city Zoning Ordinance describes the conditions and process.
 See "Use Permit, Large Family Child Care Homes" for more information.

 - State Licensing requires a Fire Clearance from the City Fire Department where the home is located.
 For information regarding the Fire Clearance Inspection requirements, please see R.C.
 Fire Department Guidelines for Large Family Day Care Homes.